Tag Archives: Lean

 Photo Credit – Mink Mingle (Unsplash)

-Last year I attended the UK Lean Enterprise Academy Summit.
+In 2016 I attended the UK Lean Enterprise Academy Summit.
 This Summit is always an amazing event – 3 days packed with presentations, learning sessions and masterclasses solely focused on Lean and the immense business and personal benefits a Lean culture brings.

 My 2 favourite sessions were from industries both based in Barcelona.